bjrnfrdnnd/Coursera_Getting_and_Cleaning_data_Week_04/README.md

   1. <a id="I-1"></a> Downloads the accelerometer data from the website into the current directory
   1. <a id="I-2"></a>Unzips the data, creating a subdirectory called [UCI_HAR_Dataset](UCI_HAR_Dataset)
   1. <a id="I-3"></a>Analyses the feature list given in the dataset, and identifies the features that contain only the mean and standard deviation for each measurement
-  1. <a id="I-4"></a>Reads these selected features from the datafiles in the [ataset](UCI_HAR_Dataset) subdirectory (both training and test data) into R dataframes and adds information about subject identifiers, activity identifiers, and data kind ("test" or "train") for each observation in these datasets.
+  1. <a id="I-4"></a>Reads these selected features from the datafiles in the [UCI_HAR_Dataset](UCI_HAR_Dataset) directory (both training and test data) into R dataframes and adds information about subject identifiers, activity identifiers, and data kind ("test" or "train") for each observation in these datasets.
 This is being done in a custom R function defined in an [R file](ProgrammingAssignmentFunctions.R) that is being sourced at the beginning of the main [R script](run_analysis.R).
   1. <a id="I-5"></a>Merges the datasets into a combined R dataset
   1. <a id="I-6"></a>Changes the activity identifiers to activity labels that are found in a [datafile](UCI_HAR_Dataset/activity_labels.txt) in the unzipped data
   1. <a id="I-7"></a>Renames the selected acceleration measurement names to more appropriate names